paybyphone/terraform-provider-phpipam/README.md

    resources, but read-only access should be sufficient if you are only using the data sources.
 Can also be supplied by the `PHPIPAM_APP_ID` environment variable.
- * `endpoint` - The fully URL to the PHPIPAM API endpoint, such as `https://phpipam.example.com/api`.
+ * `endpoint` - The full URL to the PHPIPAM API endpoint, such as `https://phpipam.example.com/api`.
 Can also be supplied by the `PHPIPAM_ENDPOINT_ADDR` environment variable.
  * `password` - The password to access the PHPIPAM API with.
 Can also be